Millets are a group of grains belonging to the grass family Poaceae. People with diabetes can eat millets as part of a healthful, balanced diet.

 - Eat whole, minimally processed carbohydrate foods, including:

 - Limit the intake of foods that are highly processed, contain added sugar, or both.
 Examples to avoid include:

 - snack foods, such as candies and chips

 Eat whole grains

-The United States Department of Agriculture claim that the amount of grains an adult needs per day can vary between 3 ounce (oz)- and 8 oz-equivalents depending on age, sex, and level of physical activity.
+According to the United States Department of Agriculture, the amount of grain an adult needs per day can vary between 3 ounce (oz)- and 8 oz-equivalents, depending on age, sex, and level of physical activity.